 This sale is intended for investors with projects that will preserve the setting and the current landscape as much as possible, whilst rehabilitating the chateau and those outbuildings which have architectural and historical interest.

-This estate therefore represents a major project subject to numerous constraints.
+This estate therefore represents a major project.
 Although a vast challenge to take up, the result can but bring the satisfaction of a successful restoration.